-Estimators marked their scores for each Preffi 2.0 item on a five-point Likert scale in which 1 stood for "Completely not in accordance with the theory and not essential", 2 for "Not in accordance with the theory and not essential", 3 for "Partially in accordance with the theory and essential", 4 for "Mostly in accordance with the theory and essential" and 5 stood for "Completely in accordance with the theory and essential".
+Estimators marked their scores for each Preffi 2.0 item on a five-point Likert scale in which 1 stood for "Completely not in accordance with the theory and not essential", 2 for "Not in accordance with the theory and not essential", 3 for "Partially in accordance with the theory and essential" and 5 stood for "Completely in accordance with the theory and essential".
 One widely used method of measuring content validity - method of calculating Content Validity Ratio - was developed by Lawshe (1975).
 It is essentially a method for assessing agreement among raters or judges regarding how essential a particular item is.
-Lawshe proposed that each subject matter expert rater (SMEs) on the judging panel respond to the following question for each item: "Is the skill or knowledge measured by this item 'essential,' useful, but not essential,' or 'not necessary' to the performance of the construct?"
+Lawshe proposed that each subject matter expert rater (SMEs) on the judging panel respond to the following question for each item: "Is the skill or knowledge measured by this item 'essential,' 'useful, but not essential,' or 'not necessary' to the performance of the construct?"
 According to Lawshe, if more than half the panelists indicate that an item is essential, that item has at least some content validity.
 Greater levels of content validity exist as larger numbers of panelists agree that a particular item is essential.